Art Explained : Prints

 To put it simply, a ‘print’ is any artwork that has been created in two or more copies, typically on paper.

 The three most common types of prints are: ‘Digital Prints’, ‘Fine Art Prints’ and posters.
 Let’s start with the easiest to explain: posters.
 These are characterised by being cheap (often no more than £10), and are mass-produced reproductions of artworks that you would usually buy in a museum shop.
-These are not unique art pieces, and the print-run is almost always unlimited, (which is similar to how merchandise is produced), and therefore they would not be considered part of an art collection.
-Another important thing to note is that these conventional posters do not come with a Certificate of Authenticity (also known as ‘COA’: This is a permanent record that proves the authenticity of a particular artwork) which is probably one of the most important features of any collectible artwork.
+These are not unique art pieces, and the print run is almost always unlimited, (which is similar to how merchandise is produced), and therefore they would not be considered part of an art collection.
+Another important thing to note is that these conventional posters do not come with a Certificate of Authenticity (also known as ‘COA’: This is a permanent record that proves the authenticity of a particular artwork) which is probably one of the most important features of any collectable artwork.

 Printmaking is an art form in itself and consists of various processes of transferring an engraved image plate to a different medium (often paper), multiple times - think of the process like stamping, if you will.
-And, although it may seem easy, the printmaking process can actually be considered quite dangerous because of the type of the chemicals it involves, so it needs to be practiced with skill and care.
+And, although it may seem easy, the printmaking process can be considered quite dangerous because of the type of the chemicals it involves, so it needs to be practised with skill and care.
 It can also be quite an arduous technique that takes many years to master, so many artists tend to collaborate with printmaking studios when creating their print series, rather than owning the whole process themselves.

 Regardless of where/who produces the ‘Fine Art Print’ itself, it can be extremely valuable depending on various key factors such as: